IdanAtias/cibus-coupons-telegram-bot/design/README.md

   * used_date (date)

 ### Data store
-* Cupons will be saved in 2 json files (new & used) in an object store of one of the cloud providers
+* coupons will be saved in 2 json files (new & used) in an object store of one of the cloud providers

 ### Commands
-* Add cupon
+* Add coupon
   * Implicit command (i.e. not invoked by sending a "/\<cmd\>" message)
-  * Done by sending a picture containing cupon details (id, vendor, value, expiration date)
+  * Done by sending a picture containing coupon details (id, vendor, value, expiration date)
   * Data is extracted using OCR helper utils
-  * Cupon object is created and saved
+  * coupon object is created and saved

-* List cupons
+* List coupons
   * /list
-  * List all new cupons sorted by expiration and value
+  * List all new coupons sorted by expiration and value

-* Use cupons
+* Use coupons
   * /use a1 a2 ... an
-  * Mark cupons with indices a1,a2..an as used
+  * Mark coupons with indices a1,a2..an as used

 ### Auth / Privacy
   * Bot is publicly available in Telegram
-  * For keeping the cupons safe, the bot will ask for a password from unauthenticated users before processing any command
+  * For keeping the coupons safe, the bot will ask for a password from unauthenticated users before processing any command
-  * Upon sucessfull password, user will be considered authenticated and allowed to invoke commands
+  * Upon successful password, user will be considered authenticated and allowed to invoke commands
-  * Bot will respond to messages only on private chats (i.e. not groups/channels)
+  * Bot will respond to message only on private chats (i.e. not groups/channels)